dominicbosch/node-rocketlauncher/README.md

 ## Installation

+### Raspberry power supply

+Either use a powered USB Hub or tune your raspberry conf:
+Add `max_usb_current=1` to `/boot/config.txt` and reboot.
+Make sure you have a big enough power supply.

 ### Latest NodeJS, USB library and GCC-4.7

 This section is only required if you have troubles when trying to install the required packages in the next section below.